cyber-prophet/cosmos-nushell/out/gaiad/commands-md-files/gaiad query staking total-tokenize-share-assets.md

-Gets a list of module names and their respective consensus versions.
-Following the command with a specific module name will return only that module's information.
+Query for total tokenized staked assets.

+Example:
+$ gaiad query staking total-tokenize-share-assets

 Usage:
-  gaiad query upgrade module_versions [optional module_name] [flags]
+  gaiad query staking total-tokenize-share-assets [flags]

 Flags:
-      --height int      Use a specific height to query state at (this can error if the node is pruning state) -h, --help            help for module_versions
+      --height int      Use a specific height to query state at (this can error if the node is pruning state) -h, --help            help for total-tokenize-share-assets
       --node string     <host>:<port> to Tendermint RPC interface for this chain (default "tcp://localhost:26657") -o, --output string   Output format (text|json) (default "text")